-This investigation will examine abuse of children, young people and vulnerable adults in State psychiatric care in New Zealand.
+This investigation examined the abuse of children, young people and vulnerable adults in State psychiatric care in New Zealand.
 Psychiatric care includes psychiatric hospitals and other facilities, forensic psychiatric services, community psychiatric and rehabilitation services, including residential and non-residential care, as well as voluntary and non-voluntary care.

-The Inquiry will investigate abuse that occurred from 1950 to 1999, and has the discretion to also consider issues and experiences of abuse before and after that period, up to the present day.
+The Inquiry investigated abuse that occurred from 1950 to 1999, and has the discretion to also consider issues and experiences of abuse before and after that period, up to the present day.

 The scope of investigation into abuse in psychiatric care can be read here.

-During the investigation the Inquiry will identify particular psychiatric institutions and care providers, issues or themes to examine in case studies.
+During the investigation the Inquiry identified particular psychiatric institutions and care providers, issues or themes to examine in case studies.
 Case studies may include public hearings, roundtables, hui and fono.
-The first case study in the Psychiatric Care investigation will examine abuse at the Lake Alice Child and Adolescent Unit, and a public hearing on this Unit will be held in 2021.
+The first case study in the Psychiatric Care investigation examines abuse at the Lake Alice Child and Adolescent Unit.